 Hall Effect keyboard switches, often called “magnetic switches” are an alternative to traditional mechanical switches.
 What makes Hall Effect switches great?
-The Rapid Trigger feature.
+The adjustable actuation of keys and the Rapid Trigger feature.

 Rapid Trigger is a feature in mechanical keyboards with magnetic switches that lets you adjusts the actuation point of each key.
 This means that as soon as a key starts to rise, the actuation point resets, allowing for immediate keystrokes from any position, particularly beneficial for gaming actions requiring fast and repeated key presses.